vodik/router-formula/README.md

 - Basic networking setup (systemd-networkd) to setup a bridge with all specified interfaces, assign static IPs, etc.
 - Wireless access point (hostapd)
-- DHCP server (dhcpd4) with dynamic DNS support (bind missing, see below)
+- DHCP server (dhcpd4) with dynamic DNS support
+- Split-horizon DNS for my domain for internal naming (and dynamic dns)

 ## Roadmap